Solutions

 Should you build or buy?
 What will actually move the needle for your legal team?
 And what should you have in place before rolling anything out?

-In this guide, we cut through the noise.
+In this comprehensive guide, we cut through the noise.
 Whether you're a seasoned GC or just starting your legal ops journey, you’ll find practical advice on evaluating Legal AI, making smart decisions, and avoiding costly missteps.

 What started as cautious experiments with clause extraction or keyword tagging has evolved into a wave of transformative legal AI technologies, from generative AI drafting entire contracts to agentic tools adding redlines to legal documents autonomously.